MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorfont.rst

 A Vector Font has to be loaded in a `VectorFont`_ object with a call to `ej.microvg.VectorFont.loadFont()`_.
 This `VectorFont`_ object can then be used to draw text strings.

-The fonts are decoded at compile-time.
+The fonts are decoded at runtime.
-They don't need to be processed by a generator tool.
-Font files must be declared as resources in a ``.resources.list`` file available in the classpath (:ref:`chapter.microej.applicationResources`).
+They don't need to be pre-processed by some generator tool like :ref:`MicroUI Fonts<section.ui.Fonts>` Vector Font files must be declared as resources in a ``.resources.list`` file available in the classpath (:ref:`chapter.microej.applicationResources`).
 To declare them as :ref:`external resources<vectorfont_external>`, the font files must be declared too in a ``.externresources.list`` file.

 Text String Drawing